 Who am I ?

-Hi everyone !
-And welcome !
-My name is Christophe Brejon.
-I am a Lighting and Compositing Supervisor, with 13 years of experience in the Computer Graphics (CG) industry.
-After 8 years traveling the globe from one studio to another (Animal Logic, Weta Digital, Illumination Mac guff, Framestore, Ilion), I think this is the right time for me to share this knowledge.
+Hi everyone, welcome !
+My name is Chris Brejon.
+I am a lighting supervisor with 20 years of experience in the Computer Graphics (CG) industry.
+After many years traveling the globe from one studio to another (Animal Logic, Weta Digital, Illumination, Framestore, Ilion…), I think this is the right time for me to share my knowledge.

 What is this book about ?

 I started to write this book in February 2017 as a simple Google doc.
-Over the years it grew to 130 pages.
-I have shared it with some colleagues and so far the response has been quite positive.
-Logical next step to make my book available to the entire world is to put up a website which is free to read.
+Over the years it grew to over 130 pages and the feedback from my colleagues was pretty positive.
+In October 2019, I decided to make my book available to everyone for for free.

-Marc Bigeast, a teacher from Supinfocom, once told me : “As a general rule, one shall speak about what he knows.”
+Marc Bigeast, a former teacher at Supinfocom, once told me: “As a general rule, one shall speak about what he knows.”

 This is what I am trying to do with this book.